-- Weekly (or more often) Circle Times in all classes.
-Modelling and teaching children about emotions, what they are, what they're called, when and why we feel them and how we can begin to regulate them. - Zones of Regulation a system of developing children's understanding of their own emotional wellbeing and tools to help get back into the 'green zone' ie. The right zone for learning. - All classes developing and constantly using their Class Charter.
-A tool to include all the views of both children and staff as to how we can all get the best from each other, every day and have the most positive learning environment. - An extensive Nurture and Wellbeing Intervention programme for those children who need more support in regulating and understanding their emotions eg. Lego therapy, Horticultural Therapy, basketball Therapy, Cath Hunter wellbeing interventions and Forest Schools. - Prioritising building and maintaining positive relationships with families with our two Family Support workers input, interventions eg. Families Connect programmes, Home Visits, Class Dojos communication, Curriculum coffee mornings, Wellbeing events, celebration assemblies, daily opportunities to speak to all staff on the playground and an open door, welcoming ethos to families in school. - Mental Health First Aider in school and a constant focus on the wellbeing of children and staff through regular Supervisions, supportive line management. - Nurture trained staff in school to support the most vulnerable pupils. - Upper KS2 children modelling and supporting lunchtime staff to resolve conflict of younger children, on the playground, using restorative approaches.
+- We plan weekly Circle Time sessions in all classes.
+We use those to model and teach children about emotions, what they are, what they are called, when and why we feel them and how we can regulate them. - We use Zones of Regulation to develop children's understanding of their own emotional wellbeing.
+We provide them with tools to help children stay or get back into the 'Green zone', the right zone for learning. - All classes develop their own Class Charter, a document which sets out rights and responsibilities of all children and adults in each class to ensure everyone feels safe and valued. - We offer an extensive Nurture and Wellbeing programme for those children who need more support in regulating and understanding their emotions.
+That includes Lego therapy, Horticultural therapy, Cath Hunter wellbeing interventions and Forest School. - We have a Mental Health First Aider in school and we maintain a constant focus on the wellbeing of children and staff.
+Staff take part in regular supervisions and supportive line management meetings.